Table Manners Tips

 Table Manners Tip #65 - Escorting Ladies to the Dinner Table

 At a formal dinner generally the host escorts the lady of honor into the dining room first.
 The remaining guests enter the dining room in whatever order they choose.
 The hostess enters the dining room last, accompanied by the man of honor.
-There are a few exceptions to this custom.

 At a formal meal the hostess is the last to enter the dining room, and the ladies sit down without waiting for her.
 At an informal meal, the ladies sit before or after the hostess is seated, whichever is convenient.